Print Options

 Prerequisite(s): For undergraduates: Three quarters of a Biological Sciences Fundamentals Sequence.

-The UChicago Embryology Course is an intensive residential research course hosted at the Marine Biological Laboratory in Woods Hole, MA, designed for graduate students in year two or beyond.
-In this lab-based course students will gain exposure to a combination of well-established and emerging developmental model systems.
-Students will develop advanced experimental skills-many of which will be transferable across organisms-in the handling and cellular/genetic manipulation of embryos, including CRISPR/Cas mutagenesis, microinjection, lineage tracing, microdissection, in situ hybridization, and high resolution in vivo imaging.
-Students will also develop an enhanced appreciation of the advantages each different species provides, will learn to think more comparatively / in a phylogenetic context, and will learn how to select the most appropriate species to address specific questions.
-They will learn about classic, recent, and developing methodologies and techniques, and in evening lectures will be exposed to exciting research using these approaches.
-Developing and completing a short independent or team-based research project will enhance skills in hypothesis generation and experimental design, with the overall experience helping students to become more effective and critical readers of the broad developmental literature.
+This intensive comparative developmental biology course is designed for graduate students in their second or later year of Ph.D studies.
+The two-week-long course will provide exposure to a combination of well-established and emerging developmental systems.
+Students will develop advanced experimental embryology skills-many of which are transferable across organisms-in the handling and cellular/genetic manipulation of embryos, including microinjection, lineage tracing, microdissection, cell transplantation, in situ hybridization, CRISPR/Cas mutagenesis, and 3D in vivo imaging.
+Students will develop an enhanced appreciation of the advantages each species offers, will be trained to think more comparatively (in a phylogenetic context), and will gain an appreciation of how best to select the appropriate species to address a specific question.
+They will be exposed to classic, recent, and developing methodologies and techniques and will learn about exciting ongoing research using these approaches.
+Developing and completing a short independent or team-based research project will enhance skills in hypothesis generation and experimental design.

 Instructor(s): Victoria Prince, Nipam Patel, Karen Echeverri, Clifton Ragsdale Terms Offered: Autumn